gwdg/pub-2025-ksi/Readme.md

 The initial setup instructions to ensure the prerequisites can be found in [Setup.md](Setup.md).

 ## Script: Run Slurm Job
-The script [run-workload.sh](run-workload.sh) provides users the option to execute user-defined Kubernetes workloads as batch jobs on a Slurm cluster.
+The script [run-workload.sh](run-workload.sh) provides users the option to execute user-defined Kubernetes workloads as jobs on a Slurm cluster.
 To do so, users can write a custom Linux shell script that creates workloads using kubectl.
 The script [run-workload.sh](run-workload.sh) handles setting up a temporary Kubernetes cluster inside a container using [Kind](https://github.com/kubernetes-sigs/kind), then executes the Kubernetes workload (user-defined workload script), and finally deletes the cluster when the workload is finished.